Weak convergence of particle swarm optimization: Main results

 \textbf{Discussion of the Assumptions:}

 We avoid here the assumption of stagnation: the personal and local best are not supposed to be constant but they oscillate around their expectation.
 The convergence occurs at a rate ensuring that neither $g_{n}$ nor $p_{n}$ are involved in the weak convergence of the particles $x_{n}$.
 Condition $\mathbf{A}_{2}$ is specific of what we intend by a convergent PSO.
 It ensures that $p_n$ or $g_n$ have no impact on the weak convergence behavior of the particles.
 With other words Assumption $\mathbf{A}_{2}$ requires that the oscillations of $p_{n}$ and $g_{n}$ around their expectations are negligible.
-We tried here to model the stagnation phenomenon which consists in sequence of iterations during which $g_{n}$ (resp. $p_{n}$) remain constant hence $g_{n}=\mathbb{E}g_{n}$ for $n$ in $\left[ \underline{N}, \overline{N}\right] $ supposedly.
-Notice however that convergence of the expectation towards $p$ and $g$ is not mentioned at this step.
+We tried here to model the stagnation phenomenon which consists in sequence of iterations during which $g_{n}$ (resp. $p_{n}$) remain constant for $n$ in $ \left[ \underline{N}, \overline{N}\right]$ where $\underline{N}<\overline{N}$ are two integers.

-Note that assumption $\mathbf{A}_{3}$ is exactly the condition found by Poli in \cite{poli2009mean} (see the last paragraph of section III) for defining order 2 stability.
+Note that assumption $\mathbf{A}_{3}$ is exactly the condition found in \cite{poli2009mean} (see the last paragraph of section III) for defining order 2 stability.
 This condition may be extended to the case when $c_1 \neq c_2$, see \cite{cleghorn2018particle} and references therein.
-At last $\mathbf{A}_{3}$ holds for the classical calibration appearing in \cite{clerc2002particle} (constriction constraints) with $c=1.496172$ and $\omega=0.72984$.
+At last $ \mathbf{A}_{3}$ holds for the classical calibration appearing in \cite {clerc2002particle} (constriction constraints) with $c=1.496172$ and $ \omega=0.72984$.